Venryx/webpack-string-replacer/README.md

 > If true, files matches by rule will have their paths logged for inspection.

-#### `rules.X.logFileMatchContents` - number
+#### `rules.X.logFileMatchContents` - bool | number

-> If set, files matches by rule will have the first X characters of their contents logged for inspection.
+> If set, files matches by rule will have their contents logged for inspection. (if true: the whole file; if number: the first X characters)

 #### `rules.X.replacements` - Replacement[]